-This is for you if you’re an OG VA….say, in your business for more than 10 years.
+This is a love letter of sorts, and meant for you if you’re an OG VA….say, in your business for more than 10 years.

 In 2006, Oprah created the Legend’s Ball to honor a group of black women who had paved the way for others.
 I can’t tell you what an impact it had on me, although you might be able to guess, since I’m still talking about it more than 15 years later.